Our speakers

 Dr. Maura Seleme

-Maura is originally Brazilian.
-She obtained her PhD at the University of Rio de Janeiro.
-Her knowledge and experience is broad and she likes to share this with colleagues.
-She is the only pelvic physiotherapist recognized in Brazil, France and the Netherlands.
-Maura works as a pelvic physiotherapy coordinator for Faculdade Inspirar, a leading training institute in 42 Brazilian cities.
-In addition, she is the general manager of abafi-Brasil and abafi-Holland, is the inventor and project leader of iPelvis Evo (an innovative app for training the pelvic floor) and has chaired the Special Intererst Group Pelvic Floor Rehabilitation at IUGA.
+Maura is originally from Brazil and earned her PhD at the University of Rio de Janeiro.
+She has extensive knowledge and experience, which she enjoys sharing with her professional peers.
+She is the only pelvic physiotherapist recognized in Brazil, France, and The Netherlands.
+Maura works as the coordinator of pelvic physiotherapy for Faculdade Inspirar, a leading educational institute in 42 Brazilian cities.
+She is also the general director of abafi-Brasil and abafi-Holland, the creator and project leader of iPelvis Evo (an innovative pelvic floor training app), and has served as chair of the Special Interest Group Pelvic Floor Rehabilitation at IUGA.

 Prof. dr. Kari Bø